-Tibor Tolnay (62) graduated from the Budapest University of Technology with a degree in civil engineering and then in economic engineering, and subsequently received a degree in economics from the Budapest University of Economics.
+Tibor Tolnay graduated from the Budapest University of Technology with a degree in civil engineering and then in economic engineering, and subsequently received a degree in economics from the Budapest University of Economics.

 In 1994 he was appointed Chairman & CEO of Magyar Építő Rt.
 He has been Chairman of OTP Bank's Supervisory Board since 1999.
-He was a member of the Audit Committee between 27 April 2007 and 29 April 2011.
+He was a member of OTP Bank's Audit Committee between 2007 and 2011, and has been again since 2014.

-As of 31 December 2012 he held 54 ordinary OTP shares.
+As of 31 December 2014 he held 54 ordinary OTP shares.